Muzza1103/SAT-Sokoban/README.md

 │       ├── problem5x5_two_boxes.pddl
 │       └── ...

 Scripts rely on relative paths.
-Run them from inside their respective planner directory.
+Make sure to execute them from the corresponding sokoban directory.

 ---